 The section headline may be Contact, Person, or similar.
 This section contains contact data for the main contact and additional contacts of this case.
 The available fields are configured by your CM administrator using contact fields.
-A case always has to have exactly one main contact, who gave the reason for creating the case.
-It can have any number of additional contacts, but they are not mandatory.
+The process determines if the cases have contacts or not.
+If the contact is mandatory, a case always needs to have exactly one main contact, who gave the reason for creating the case.
+In addition, the case can then have any number of additional contacts, but they are not mandatory.
 Additional contacts often have roles indicating the reason why a contact is added as an additional contact.